eedelosreyes2/twitter-react/README.md

 ## Specs

 -   App is intended to look as close to [Twitter](https://twitter.com/) as possible
+-   Basic post, like, and retweet functionality for a single user
 -   Optimized for desktop, tablet, and phone (try them all out!)
 -   Not all icons are the same as real Twitter.
 All icons used in this app are imported from [react-icons](https://react-icons.github.io/react-icons/)
 -   Not every single functionality from Twitter is implemented